 A FOIA officer is a person appointed by the public body to ensure that the public body complies with FOIA.
 The FOIA officer's responsibility is to receive FOIA requests from the public and to send responses in compliance with FOIA.
 FOIA requires that each public body appoint at least one FOIA officer and that the FOIA officer(s) complete an electronic training developed by the Attorney General's PAC.
-The initial training must be completed by June 30, 2010; trainings must be completed annually thereafter.
+The training must be completed annually.